justinyeh1995/CybORG-Mininet/CybORG/Mininet/docs/dev.md

+## Emulator Actions
+The python script path is hard coded to the virtual env folder path, I will need to ask Dr. Nine how to address this issue.

 ## Mininet Adapter

 `mininet_api` contains the Mininet API (in python) that is responsible for generating the topology.
 Any prerequisite configuration such as starting SSH servers automatically once the topology created is done at `custom_topo.py`, the routing rules are configured at `custom_topo.py`